lucidrains/deep-linear-network/README.md

 A simple to use deep linear network module.
 Useful for matrix factorization or for passing an input tensor through a series of square weight matrices, where it was discovered that gradient descent implicitly regularizes the output to low-rank solutions.

+LeCun's paper uses this unique property to optimize the latent of an autoencoder to be low-rank.

 The module will take care of collapsing the linear weight matrices into one weight matrix, caching it across evaluation calls (but expired on training).

 ## Install